-This book provides invaluable information to judges and lawyers regarding the best use of masters.
-Our civil justice system needs the services that judicial adjuncts can provide courts, parties, and the public.
-This benchbook explains how masters can be used to fulfill our mission to provide a just, speedy, and inexpensive determination for all disputes.
+This Benchbook provides invaluable information to judges and lawyers regarding the best use of neutrals.
+Our civil justice system needs the services that court-appointed neutrals can provide courts, parties, and the public.
+This Benchbook explains how neutrals can be used to fulfill our mission to provide a just, speedy, and inexpensive determination for all disputes.

-This reference book is designed to help federal and state court judges and lawyers: (1) decide whether and when to appoint a master; (2) draft effective appointment orders; and (3) anticipate and effectively address ethical issues and practical concerns that arise in master work.
-These materials may also be helpful to prospective judicial adjuncts and to parties considering whether to request the appointment of an adjunct.
+This reference book is designed to help federal and state court judges and lawyers: (1) decide whether and when to appoint a neutral, (2) draft effective appointment orders, and (3) anticipate and effectively address ethical issues and practical concerns that arise in neutral work.
+These materials may also be helpful to prospective court-appointed neutrals and to parties considering whether to request the appointment of a neutral.

-Sections of this book comprise an invaluable resource regarding master practice.
-These sections include a summary of Federal Rule 53 and the rules or statutes authorizing masters and judicial adjuncts in every state.
-Another section includes a description of legal articles and literature on masters.
-These unique resources are timely updated and provide a comprehensive research source.
+Sections of this book comprise an invaluable resource regarding neutral practice.
+These sections include a summary of Federal Rule 53 and the rules or statutes authorizing neutrals, masters, and court-appointed neutrals in every state.
+Another section includes a description of legal articles and commentaries regarding these roles.
+These unique resources are periodically updated.

-All courts have the power to appoint a master or other type of judicial adjunct to assist with civil and criminal cases.
+Almost all courts currently have the power to appoint a court-appointed neutral to assist with civil and criminal cases.
 Rule 53 of the Federal Rules of Civil Procedure governs the appointment of masters in federal court.
 In state courts, various procedural rules or state statutes empower judges to obtain assistance.
-State court judicial officers may be designated as special masters, masters, referees, commissioners, magistrates, or another name for a judicial adjunct.
+State court judicial officers may be designated as neutrals, masters, referees, commissioners, magistrates, or related names.

-Many federal and state court judges use masters, and more will do so in the future.
-Because of their substantial caseloads, many judges and magistrate judges do not have sufficient time for the tasks inherent in the administration of complex, multi-party, and class action cases.
+Many federal and state court judges use neutrals, and more will do so in the future.
+Because of their substantial caseloads, many trial and magistrate judges do not have sufficient time for the tasks inherent in the administration of complex, multi-party, and class action cases.
 Judges need to conserve and preserve their time to rule on pretrial matters and to try cases.
-And, with demanding dockets and diminishing court budgets, judges are looking for places to turn for help.
+And, with demanding dockets and limited court budgets, judges are looking for help for all types of cases.

-Judicial adjuncts can provide courts, parties, and lawyers with essential services without tapping into court resources.
-Masters can act as mediators and settle civil and criminal cases away from the courthouse; they can monitor discovery and resolve time-consuming disputes; they can help with the growing burden on courts caused by electronically stored information (ESI) discovery problems; they can be assigned trial duties; they can testify as expert witnesses, especially in cases involving technical and specialized issues; they can help coordinate multi-party, multi-jurisdictional, and multi-district litigation (MDL) cases; they can administer settlement claims; and they can monitor compliance with a court order or settlement agreement; they can serve in criminal cases.
+Court-appointed neutrals can provide courts, parties, and lawyers with essential services without tapping into court resources.
+Neutrals can act as mediators and settle basic and complicated civil and criminal cases away from the courthouse; they can monitor discovery and resolve time-consuming disputes; they can help with the growing burden on courts caused by electronic (ESI) discovery problems; they can be assigned trial duties; they can testify as expert witnesses, especially in cases involving technical and specialized issues; they can help coordinate multi-party, multi-jurisdictional, and multi-district litigation (MDL) cases; they can administer settlement claims; and they can monitor compliance with a court order or settlement agreement; they can serve in criminal cases.

-An adjunct can markedly reduce the burden on a judge, the judge's staff, and the court's administrative staff.
-Parties and lawyers recognize that the appointment of a master can save them substantial fees and costs, and can lead to a much quicker resolution of their disputes.
-Judges who use professional and experienced masters know how valuable they can be to case handling and resolution.
+An appointed neutral can markedly reduce the burden on a judge, the judge's staff, and the court's administrative staff.
+Parties and lawyers recognize that the appointment of a neutral can save them substantial fees and costs, and can lead to a much quicker resolution of their disputes.
+Judges who use professional and experienced neutrals know how valuable they can be to achieve effective and efficient case management and resolution.

-Section 1 of this book summarizes the various roles judicial adjuncts can serve.
+Section 1 of this book summarizes the various roles court-appointed neutrals can serve.

 Section 2 covers appointment orders.
-It explains the rules that govern appointment orders and provides a detailed checklist of items to include in an appointment order and includes a checklist.
+It explains the rules that govern appointment orders and contains detailed checklists of items to include in an appointment order.

 Section 3 covers ethical issues and practical concerns.
-It explains the sources of authority for ethics rules that govern judicial adjuncts, gives an overview of the rules, and provides a checklist for judges to review with their adjuncts early in the appointment.
+It explains the sources of authority for ethics rules that govern court-appointed neutrals, gives an overview of the rules, and provides a checklist for judges to review with the neutrals they are considering.